fangweiliang/mqttnetwiki/Client.md

 https://github.com/aws-samples/aws-iot-core-dotnet-app-mqtt-over-websockets-sigv4

 # Using the client in ASP.NET Core
 When using the client there is no difference between the .Net Framework, .Net Core or ASP.NET Core.
 The configuration above applies.
+The client cannot be made available using dependency injection.